bc Bill Lofts, of the Lofts and Adley literary investigation team.

 [This update: September 1, 1997 -John]

-During the decade I published Golden Years, Bill sent me many articles for inclusion, so many in fact that they were my sole purpose in keeping the magazine going for the final couple of issues before folding in 1996.
+During the 1980s and beyond when I published Golden Years, Bill sent me many articles for inclusion, so many in fact that they were my sole purpose in keeping the magazine going for the final couple of issues before folding in 1996.
 I hope to load all of these articles onto this page, eventually.
 Some may have appeared elsewhere but as Bill generously gave me permission to use everything that he enclosed with his regular correspondence, I have no hesitation in placing his work (generally in collaboration with the late Derek Adley) before you.
 Publication history and date written, if known, will be included.
 Bill did mention that some of the following were used as the basis for talks he gave at club meetings.
 Some names have been changed or deleted.
+Articles have been scanned so if you spot a typo I've failed to fix, please email me.

 The Eccentrics